-You can now create non-domain-joined Linux VDAs in Citrix Virtual Apps and Desktops Standard for Azure to deliver virtual apps and desktops to any device from Microsoft Azure.
-For more information, see [Create non-domain-joined VMs in Citrix Virtual Apps and Desktops Standard for Azure](#) and [Citrix Virtual Apps and Desktops Standard for Azure](#).
+We now provide a single image for creating both domain-joined and non-domain-joined Linux VDAs in Citrix Virtual Apps and Desktops Standard for Azure.
+This feature simplifies image preparation and maintenance.
+For more information, see [Create Linux VDAs in Citrix Virtual Apps and Desktops Standard for Azure](#).